gbin2265/icingaweb2-module-columnexport/doc/installation.md

 Here are the steps to install the columnsexport module.

-1. install the module as one would do for any icingaweb2 module.
+1. <b>install the module as one would do for any icingaweb2 module.</b>

 2. make a copy of the file to php-icinga2:
 ```